sadab-halim/AWS-Certified-Cloud-Practitioner/1. Notes/README.md

 ### AWS Storage Gateway
 - Bridge between on-premise data and cloud data in S3
-- Hybrid storage service to allow on- premises to seamlessly use the AWS Cloud
+- Hybrid storage service to allow on-premises to seamlessly use the AWS Cloud
 - Use cases: disaster recovery, backup & restore, tiered storage
 - Types of Storage Gateway: